AlonsoBTech/terraform-portfolio-project/README.md

 ## <a name="quick-guide">🤸 Quick Guide</a>

-Create a S3 bucket and DynamoDB table for storing Terraform state locking.
+Create a S3 bucket and DynamoDB table for Terraform state locking.

 For the S3 bucket give it a name and leave all other defaults then click create.
 S3 Bucket Creation: